 What is a capias?
-When a person signs a written “Notice to Appear” in the case at issue or is released on bond and then fails to appear in court, the court is permitted to issue a capias.
+When a person signs a written “Notice to Appear” in the case or is released on bond after an arrest, but then fails to appear in court, the court is permitted to issue a capias or bench warrant because of the failure to appear in court.

-Known as the “capias” or “capias warrant,” this type of arrest warrant for a failure to appear is issued pursuant to Rule 3.121 or Rule 3.730 of the Florida Rules of Criminal Procedure.
+Known as the “capias” or “capias warrant,” this type of arrest warrant is issued after a failure to appear in court under the procedures outlined in Rule 3.121 and Rule 3.730 of the Florida Rules of Criminal Procedure.

 The provisions of Florida law that allow for the issuance of an arrest warrant for the failure to appear for court proceedings include: